 Just before I gave my first keynote speech, the mic broke.

 Wtf right?
 Sometimes I think the universe has an agenda to keep my life interesting.
-I was anxious, not because I was speaking publically–I’ve given countless papers during my academic career, read my poetry at literary festivals, and I run a monthly reading series–but because the subject matter was genuine, and personal.
+I was anxious, not because I was speaking publically–I gave countless papers during my academic career, read my poetry at international literary festivals, and run a monthly reading series–but because the subject matter was genuine, and personal.

 I was asked to give a speech on what literature, books, and words mean to me.
 I wanted to write something light and funny.
 Then I thought about privilege.
-It would be crass and cruel for an educated queer woman of European decent, an author, and a Poet Laureate to glibly address an audience at a literacy fundraiser.
+It would be unkind for an educated queer woman of European decent, an author, and a Poet Laureate to glibly address an audience at a literacy fundraiser.

 So I considered what literature, books, and words really meant to me.
 The answer was suprisingly close to the surface.
 It was something I really wanted to avoid.
 I didn’t want to stand up in front of politicians, philanthropists, and other good looking people in high-end business attire and speak about where I came from.
 How at sixteen I would have looked at these people and thought, ‘I’ll never be where you are, and I know I could be.’